wxWidgets/website/docs/faq/general/index.md

 means that it is now much easier to port wxWidgets to a new platform as only the low-level classes must be ported which make for a small part of the library.

-<a name="java"></a>

-### What about Java?

-The Java honeymoon period is over :-) and people are realising that it cannot meet all their cross-platform development needs.
-We don't anticipate a major threat from Java, and the level of interest in wxWidgets is as high as ever.

-<a name="dotnet"></a>

-### What about .NET/Mono?

-Microsoft is spending a lot on promoting the .NET initiative, which is a set of languages, APIs and web service components for Windows.
-Ximian has started an open source version of .NET, mostly for Linux.
-C# is Microsoft's alternative to Java, supporting 'managed code', garbage collection and various other Java-like language features.

-Although this may be attractive to some developers, there is a variety of reasons why the .NET/Mono combination is unlikely to make wxWidgets redundant.
-Please note that the following comments are Julian Smart's opinions.

-1. Not everyone wants or needs net services.
-2. Mono Forms may only target Winelib (at least to begin with), so the end result is not as native as wxWidgets (I'm aware there is GTK# for use with the C# language).
-3. C# is usually byte-compiled and therefore slower.
-Plus, .NET adds a layer of overhead to the client computer that wxWidgets does not require.
-4. Mono hasn't proven its long-term viability yet (it's a complex system of components); wxWidgets is ready now.
-5. You may not wish to buy into Microsoft marketing spin and APIs.
-6. Microsoft may at some point sue developers of non-Microsoft .NET implementations.
-After all, platform-independence is not in Microsoft's interest.
-7.  .NET might never be implemented on some platforms, especially Mac and embedded variants of Linux.
-8.  wxPython and other language variants provide further reasons for wxWidgets to continue.
-9. The same issue exists for Qt: if Qt sales remain strong, it's a good indication that the market for a C++ based approach is still there.
-      (Either that, or everyone's turning to wxWidgets!)

-There is nothing to stop folk from developing a C# version of the wxWidgets API.
-We already have bindings to Python, Perl, JavaScript, Lua, Basic, and Eiffel.
-Update: A [wx.NET](http://wxnet.sourceforge.net/) project is now in progress.

 <a name="help"></a>